nounpl. stra′ta or -·tums

 - a horizontal layer or section of material, esp. any of several lying one upon another; specif.,

 - Geol. a single layer of sedimentary rock

 - a section, level, or division, as of the atmosphere or ocean, regarded as like a stratum

 - any of the socioeconomic groups of a society as determined by birth, income, education, etc.

-Origin of stratumModern Latin ; from Classical Latin a covering, blanket ; from stratus, past participle of sternere, to spread, stretch out, cover: for Indo-European base see strew
+Origin of stratumModern Latin from L, a covering, blanket from stratus, past participle of sternere, to spread, stretch out, cover: for Indo-European base see strew